 ServDes.2020 conference seeks to explore the tensions and paradoxes of negotiating traditional knowledges, cultural practices, and relational obligations in the rapidly changing global landscape of COVID-19 and traumas of structured racism.

 In an increasingly globalised world, the Asia-Pacific region offers a stage for negotiating systems and service complexity.
 This is a region where ‘design’ is positioned as a key driver for improving the living standards of many, and where its human and environmental capital is pivotal to economies all around the world.
-It is also a region of paradox and tension – of massive divisions of wealth; of both developed and emerging economies; where climate change is already displacing its peoples; where ancient cultural practices sit alongside emerging ones; where the effects of old colonialisms are still lived; and, new globalised relations offer new opportunities and challenges.
+It is also a region of paradox and tension – of massive divisions of wealth between developed and emerging economies, where climate change is already displacing its peoples.
+Paradox and tension recognises ancient cultural practices and the effects of colonialisms still lived, alongside emerging globalised relations and new challenges.